skmin-lab/unixmd/docs/source/objects/qm/prog_gaussian09.rst

 - **memory** *(string)* - Default: *'1gb'*

-  It specifies allocatable memories in the calculations.
+  It specifies allocatable memory in the calculations.

 \